jflores1/presentations/markdown/marketing-plan/marketing-plan-overview.md

 ;;;

-## 8. One Page Content Upgrade Plan
+## 8. Attract, Retain, and Nurture Leads

 Finally, content upgrades are an optional tactic to get prospects into your pipeline.